 In addition to the formal education that family members receive, they also learn that they are not the only ones dealing with this type of illness.
 Family members learn that there are ways of reaching out to others to address their own emotional stressors, struggles, losses and frustrations.
 They are able to experience how talking to and listening to others who have been through this struggle lessens the burdens of caring about someone with a chronic, relapsing illness.
 It shows them that they do not have to be alone in their journey with the illness.
 Toward this end, family members are encouraged to create a network of ongoing support for themselves.

-Family Workshop A four-day healing and recovery workshop for patients, their families, and significant others
+Family Workshop A three-day healing and recovery workshop for patients, their families, and significant others

-Ridgeview Institute Family Workshop is a four-day healing and recovery workshop for patients, their families, and significant others.
+Ridgeview Institute Family Workshop is a three-day healing and recovery workshop for patients, their families, and significant others.

 Family Workshop also provides a forum for staff to learn about the family’s perspective of how the illness has impacted the patient’s life and how it has affected the family.
 The afternoon group therapy provides an opportunity to address clinical concerns with the help of case managers and further explore family dynamics .